jerryjappinen/scroll-scope/README.md

 # *scroll-scope.js*

 Small JS plugin to keep parent elements still when scrolling an element past their boundaries.
 Simple fix to a problem that shouldn't exist.

-See demos at [eiskis.net/scroll-scope](http://eiskis.net/scroll-scope).
+Demos at [eiskis.net/scroll-scope](http://eiskis.net/scroll-scope), source at [GitHub](https://github.com/Eiskis/scroll-scope).